devlaw-ware/asteroid-final/README.md

 # Asteroids – LAB AED I Project

-**Asteroids Forms** is a simple game inspired by the classic Asteroids, developed in C using the raylib graphics library as part of the course *Laboratory of Algorithms and Data Structures I* - Computer Science.
+**Asteroids Shapes** is a simple game inspired by the classic Asteroids, developed in C using the raylib graphics library as part of the course *Laboratory of Algorithms and Data Structures I* - Computer Science.

 ## Description